Leon Jeanne: Non-league

 After his release from Cardiff he attempted a comeback with Havant & Waterlooville in a pre-season friendly against League of Wales side Barry Town but was withdrawn from playing after officials at Barry questioned if he was allowed to play at which point it was revealed that he was currently banned from playing football.
 He was allowed to resume playing a short while later and enjoyed a prosperous spell at Port Talbot Town but yet again he was involved in a scandal.
 In September 2002 he was arrested, along with two other men, on suspicion of dealing class A drugs.
 During the court case he revealed that he used to be addicted to cocaine.
 Eventually he and the other two men were cleared of all charges.

 After the case ended he returned to football with Newport County followed by spells at Dinas Powys and Barry Town.
 After a spell playing for Maesteg Park, Jeanne joined amateur side Carpenters Arms.
 On 7 July 2009, Jeanne was arrested on suspicion of money-laundering after a police raid on his home.

 Jeanne featured in two pre-season friendlies for Conference South side Weston-super-Mare on 9 and 11 July before signing on non-contract terms, making his debut on the opening day of the season in a defeat to Staines Town.
 However, he was released the following month due to a lack of fitness.

 In November 2010, Jeanne left Welsh League side Cardiff Corinthians, and signed for Conference National side Bath City on a non-contract pay-as-you-play basis.
 Jeanne also signed on for Cinderford Town of the Southern League South & West Division on dual registration and spent the majority of the 2010–11 season with Cinderford.

 In June 2011, Jeanne joined Championship side Brighton & Hove Albion for pre-season training in a bid to earn a contract and play football at a high level once more.
 He started the 2011–12 season playing for Welsh Premier League side Afan Lido but left before the start of the 2012–13 season to join Carmarthen Town.

+In the second half of the 2015–16 season, Jeanne played for Paulton Rovers.
+In July 2016 he went on trial with Evesham United and in August he signed for the club.
+He made 5 substitute appearances for Evesham, none in the league, and later in the 2016–17 season he played for Taffs Well.
+In 2018 he was playing for Goytre United.

+In August 2025, Jeanne signed for Bridgend Street.
+In July 2026, Jeanne signed for Cymru South side Trethomas Bluebirds.